 Olives (Olea europaea) are evergreen trees that will add a Mediterranean touch to the garden.
 They are suited to garden or container cultivation, and may produce fruit in mild regions and warm summers in the UK.

 Olives are not entirely hardy in the UK, and will be damaged by temperatures below -10°C (14°F).
-So, in colder areas of the country, you can grow olives in large containers.
-Plant in a well-drained mix of compost, such as loam-based John Innes No 3 with 20 percent added horticultural grit.
+So, in colder areas of the country, you can grow olives in large (60cm, 24ins) diameter and depth) containers.
+Plant in a well-drained mix of compost, such as loam-based John Innes No 3 with 20 percent by volume added horticultural grit.
 You can place containers outdoors in summer and then move into a cold conservatory, porch or greenhouse over winter.

 Although they can cope with dry periods, olives in containers need regular watering and feeding to produce fruit.
-During the growing season keep the compost moist and feed with a balanced liquid fertiliser every month.
-In winter, you can reduce watering, but don’t let the compost from dry out completely.
+During the growing season keep the compost moist and feed with a balanced liquid fertiliser such as Phostrogen, every month.
+In winter, you can reduce watering, but don’t let the compost dry out completely.

 Pruning and training

 Olives grow very slowly, so don’t require much pruning at all.
-If needed, in spring, remove dead, diseased or dying branches.
+If needed, in late spring or early summer, remove dead, diseased or dying branches.
 At the same time, thin out branches to allow light into the centre of the tree and remove any branches that spoil the shape.
+Avoid pruning too hard as this will result in the over-production of non-fruiting water shoots.

 Container-grown plants may need additional summer pruning to keep their size in check.
 When plants in containers get to about 1.5m (5ft), pinch out the tips to encourage branching.